 Hawk Families & Alumni, whether you just left the halls of HARRINGTON or are ready to graduate, we want to invite you to join us at the annual Harrington Spring Fair!
 This great community event takes great people to run it!
 Please volunteer one or two hours to make this a fun day for all.
 Sign up here!

 monthly welcome coffees

 Please join us for the next Welcome Coffee hosted by the Lexington Community Coalition.
 Come learn what you need to know to make the most of living in a unique historic community.
-For your convenience, we have a morning and an evening option.
 Whether you are new to Lexington or have been here for a while, you are very welcome to join us.
 These informal gatherings will provide you an overview of town, school and community resources.
 Bring your questions and meet some friendly people.
 All ages welcome.
 Read More...

 Lexington Community Center, Room 242